Hack-with-Github/Free-Security-eBooks/README.md

 A curated list of free Security and Pentesting related E-Books available on the Internet.

-If you want to contribute to this list (please do), send me a pull request or contact me [@bnchandrapal](https://twitter.com/bnchandrapal).
+If you want to contribute to this list (please do), send a pull request.
 All contributors will be recognized and appreciated.

+#### Disclaimer: The contributor(s) cannot be held responsible for any misuse of the data.
+This repository is just a collection of URLs to download eBooks for free.
+Download the eBooks at your own risks.

 The topics include: